fbpx

 To create an in-kind giving program, follow these steps:

-• Create a list of accepted items: Often, supporters can be unsure what is appropriate to give to an in-kind giving program.
+• Create a list of accepted items.
+Often, supporters can be unsure what is appropriate to give to an in-kind giving program.
 Make a list of accepted items, as well as what quality those items will need to be in to be accepted.
 Supporters may still have questions about whether your nonprofit can accept something that is not on your list, so give them a way to get in touch with someone at your organization who can answer their questions.

-• Establish a drop-off point: To stay organized, determine where and when you will accept in-kind donations.
+• Establish a drop-off point.
+To stay organized, determine where and when you will accept in-kind donations.
 For example, some nonprofits may create a designated location at their office and accept donations during the week, while others might have a specific day or even a location closer to where an initiative is currently taking place where they would prefer items be delivered.

-• Distribute donation receipts: Your nonprofit is required to provide donation receipts for all monetary contributions of $250 or more.
+• Distribute donation receipts.
+Your nonprofit is required to provide donation receipts for all monetary contributions of $250 or more.
 For in-kind donations, this can get a little more complicated.
 Whenever an item is donated, provide supporters with a receipt listing a description of the item donated, the donor’s name, and the date the item was received.

-In-kind donations can provide nonprofits with access to a range of high-value goods and services your nonprofit may have otherwise had limited access to.
+In-kind donations can provide nonprofits with access to a range of high-value goods and services you may have otherwise had limited access to.
 Of course, in-kind donations can also be a bit random, so if your nonprofit is seeking something specific to use as a prize or giving incentive, consider looking into charity consignment programs.

-5. Try Consignment Charity
+5. Introduce Consignment Charity

 Consignment charity is a process wherein a charity receives a package of goods or services, whether it be jewelry, a vacation, or other high-value items.
-Then, after the product is sold—often to the highest bidder in a charity auction—the nonprofit will pay the funds for the consignment package.
+Then, after the product is sold—often to the highest bidder in a charity auction – the nonprofit will pay the funds for the consignment package.

 Essentially, this means that nonprofits have the opportunity to gain access to high-value items before raising significant revenue, then pay back the provider after they have completed their fundraising events to cover the costs and more.

-Consignment charity can help nonprofit events earn more by providing unique, rare, and high-value prizes that may have otherwise been out of the nonprofit’s financial reach.
+Consignment charity can help nonprofit events raise more money by providing unique, rare, and high-value prizes that may have otherwise been out of the nonprofit’s financial reach.
 For example, at an auction or raffle, nonprofits without significant connections to major businesses may otherwise need to settle for medium-value prizes that are unlikely to start bidding wars, which tends to be where nonprofits earn their revenue.

 Fundraising is essential to your nonprofit’s continued success, and there are a variety of opportunities to earn more between your major fundraisers with a little bit of research.
-From shopping programs and matching gifts to being more strategic about recurring donations and trying out consignment charity, there are lots of ways your nonprofit can raise more.
+From shopping programs and matching gifts to being more strategic about recurring donations and trying out consignment charity, there are lots of ways your nonprofit can raise more money.

 Learn more about how Charity Dynamics can help increase your outreach and fundraising potential